-Drama will aid a pupil's confidence in expressing themselves.
+Drama is an enjoyable course, which provides the basis for the skills needed when working towards Key Stage 4 (KS4) qualifications and will aid a pupil's confidence in expressing themselves.

-Initially, in Remove and Lower IV, pupils will explore and develop spatial awareness, to be able to adapt to a performance area.
+Initially, pupils will explore and develop spatial awareness, to be able to adapt to a performance area.
 Drama exercises are used to improve listening skills, to enable pupils to work as individuals, to express their ideas to a group and to listen to the ideas of others.
-Scripted duologues will be used, to explore characterization, as well as improvisation, based around given ideas culminating in a performance, in front of their peers.
+Scripted duologues will be used when exploring characterization, as well as improvisation, based around given ideas which will culminate in a performance in front of their peers.
 Pupils will learn drama vocabulary, so that they can evaluate what they hear and see.

-Drama in Remove is a fun course, which prepares pupils for the skills needed for KS4 qualifications.
-Students experience explorative strategies, such as hot seating, thought tracking and physical theatre and they learn how to convey believable characters.
-A variety of stimuli will be used, such as news articles, songs and letters and these will encourage discussion and form the basis of pupils' own improvisations.
-They will also have the opportunity to work on extracts from scripts.
+Pupils experience explorative strategies, such as hot seating, thought tracking and physical theatre and they learn how to convey believable characters.
+A variety of stimuli will be used to encourage discussion and form the basis of pupils' own improvisations.
+They will also have the opportunity to work in small groups on extracts from scripts.

-Drama gives pupils the opportunity to work as a team, make decisions, voice their ideas, delegate, prioritise and work towards a final product.
-It also encourages pupils to question what they see and critically appreciate drama as an art form, whilst improving self-presentation skills and gaining confidence at speaking in public.
+Drama provides pupils the opportunity to work as a team, make decisions, voice their ideas, delegate, prioritise and work towards a final product.
+It also encourages pupils to question what they see and critically appreciate drama as an art form, whilst improving self-presentation skills and gaining confidence at public speaking.